Cape dwarf chameleon: Behaviour

-People often think chameleons change their colour for camouflage so to blend into the environment, but this is false.
-Chameleons change colour as a way of expressing mood and communicating as well as to thermoregulate, turning a darker colour to absorb more heat or very pale pastel colours to reflect light and absorb less heat.
+People often think chameleons change their colour for camouflage so to blend into the environment, but this is not the full truth.
+They can make small adjustments for camouflage; but chameleons mostly change colour as a way of expressing mood and communicating as well as to thermoregulate.
+Turning a darker colour to absorb more heat or very pale pastel colours to reflect light and absorb less heat.

 Courtship involves small, quick head twitches by the male, who exhibits brighter courtship colours.
 If the female rejects the male's advances, she assumes a much darker colour, sway from side to side, and often opens her mouth threateningly.
 Darker colours are often associated with stress, and lighter colours with relaxation or sleep.

 During the night, the species tends to move higher, to the tips of branches (nocturnal predators are primarily terrestrial) and assume a white colour when they sleep.
 During the day they spend more time lower down in denser vegetation (daytime predators include several species of birds).

 They feed primarily on small insects and other arthropods.
 They drink by licking dew or rain drops from leaves or other surfaces.